jalbrethsen/web/docs/Minimal Linux.md

 cd busybox-1.37.0/
 ```

-Now we make the config
+Now we make the config, here you can choose what tools to package within busybox

 ```
 make menuconfig